abdullahmaswadeh/galaga/README.md

 I Decided to remake MSX version as i'm learning games programming with SDL & Open GL.

-To Do List :
+<strong>To Do List :</strong>
- - Generate cmakelists
+-Generate cmakelists
- - Generate other stages
+-Generate other stages

  Required Libraries
  - SDL2